Pitching Circle

 Why it matters

-Every pitching mechanic in this glossary — stride, drive, release point — is measured from the circle outward, so understanding the reference frame makes every other term easier to place on video.
+Every pitching mechanic in this glossary.
+This means stride, drive, release point.
+This means is measured from the circle outward.
+As a result, understanding the reference frame makes every other term easier to place on video.

 How it shows up on video

-On a broadcast or overhead angle, the circle appears as a chalked or painted ring around the rubber; the pitcher's starting foot position relative to that ring is the first thing to confirm before evaluating any other mechanic.
+On a broadcast or overhead angle, the circle appears as a chalked or painted ring around the rubber.
+The pitcher's starting foot position on the pitcher's plate at the circle's center is the first thing to confirm before evaluating any other mechanic.

 Common mistakes